compoundjs/guides/basics/crash-course.md

 ### What is compound

-Before we start I have define compound framework.
+Before we start I have to define compound framework.
 Compound's formula:
 [Express][express] + structure + extensions.
 Where **structure** is standard
 layout of directories, and **extensions** are node modules adding functionality to the framework.
 Compound's goal: provide obvious and well-organized interface for